tkareine/emacs.d/README.md

 The font in use is [Input][Input font] ([customization](https://input.fontbureau.com/download/index.html?size=14&language=python&theme=solarized-dark&family=InputMono&width=300&weight=400&line-height=1.1&a=ss&g=ss&i=serifs_round&l=serifs_round&zero=0&asterisk=height&braces=straight&preset=consolas&customize=please)).

-### Automatic package install for the minimum set

-Var `tk-packages/minimum-set` defines the minimum set of packages I've dediced that I will always need to have.
-Upon launch, Emacs will download any packages missing from the minimum set automatically.
-See [etc/tk-packages.el].

 ### TLS support with LibreSSL

 I prefer to use [LibreSSL] to establish TLS connections in Emacs,